Lapland-UAS-Tequ/tequ-node-red-plotly-create/README.md

 1. Dashboard 2.0 UI control node output
 2. Message payload with value "reload"

-This node has two outputs:
+This node has one output:
-- Output 1 Plotly.js chart settings to add-node
-- Output 2 message to chart-node
+- Message to chart-node